 The schedule is thoughtfully designed to ensure students are engaged in the Spanish language and culture, and building community.

 Co-curricular excursions are an opportunity for students to immerse themselves in the Spanish language and culture.
 Students will get to know the city of Segovia through guided tours to popular sites such as the Machado Museum and the Alcázar.
 Additionally, students will spend time in Madrid and a weekend in Salamanca.

-Designated a UNESCO World Heritage site, its rich history and dramatic architecture make Segovia an ideal place to study.
-Segovia has been ruled by Romans, Moors, and Christians, and boasts a Roman Aqueduct (circa 1st-2nd century AD), an 11th century castle, and a 16th century Gothic cathedral.
+Designated a UNESCO World Heritage site, Segovia’s rich history and dramatic architecture make it an ideal place to study.
+Once ruled by Romans, Moors, and Christians, Segovia's architecture and urban layout illustrates the coexistence of different cultural communities throughout history.
+Designated a UNESCO World Heritage site, Segovia boasts a well-preserved Roman Aqueduct (circa 1st-2nd century AD) that stands as the symbol of the city, an 11th century castle (el Alcázar), and a 16th century Gothic cathedral.

 During the week, breakfast, lunch and dinner are served in the dining hall at the students' residence.
-On the weekend trip, students reside in hotels with their On-Site Director and Residential Advisors.
-Breakfast will be at the hotels.
-Lunch and dinner will be at local eateries either organized or on students’ free time.
-Group dinners will be at local restaurants.
+On the weekend trip to Salamanca, students reside in a hotel with their On-Site Director and Residential Assistants.
+Breakfast will be at the hotel.
+Lunch and dinner will be at local eateries.

-The On-Site Director and Residential Advisors reside in the residence hall with students, providing a safe atmosphere that supports student success by emphasizing community building and individual responsibility.
+The On-Site Director and Residential Assistants reside in the residence hall with students, providing an atmosphere that supports student success by emphasizing community building and individual responsibility.

 Your Program fee includes: